Engine Power Reduced Chevy Malibu (Possible Causes & Fix)

 Boasting great performance, decent-looking exterior, and great for its price point, there is a lot to be desired about the Chevy Malibu.
-One of the problems that it’s known for though is the engine power reduction issue.
-What is it and what causes it?
+One of the problems that it’s known for though is the Engine Power Reduction issue.

 Unlike older cars that use a cable accelerator system, newer vehicles use a sensor that translates the pressure you place on the accelerator pedal electronically to the engine.
 Unfortunately, the sensors sometimes fail and do not send the signal to the engine.
 This is the case in the Chevy Malibu when this happens.